This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What do I need to know about contact precautions in the hospital?

-- Caregivers and visitors will wear gowns and gloves when they enter your room.
+- Healthcare providers and visitors will wear gowns and gloves when they enter your room.
 They will also wash their hands before they leave your room.

-- Caregivers will leave items such as a blood pressure cuff or stethoscope in your room.
+- Healthcare providers will leave items such as a blood pressure cuff or stethoscope in your room.
 The items will be used only for your care.

 - You may not be not be able to leave your room unless urgent tests are needed.
 You will be able to leave your room once you have a physician's order.